heedy/heedy/src/streamdb/dtypes/readme.md

 Types are of the form: `a/b/c`.

 The `a` is the underlying storage type of the object.
-So for example, `text/html` is an HTML webpage - but to store it, we only need the "text" part.
+So for example, `s/html` is an HTML webpage - but to store it, we only need the "s" (string) part.

-A good example of this is `float[2]/gps`.
+A good example of this is `f[2]/gps`.
 There are special array types in the database.
 GPS coordinates are stored as 2 floating point numbers (lat,long).
-The dtype core only uses the float[2] to store stuff.
+The dtype core only uses the f[2] to store stuff.

 Lastly, there are "max length" limits.
-For example, a text message with a 160 character limit (max 160 char) can be encoded as follows: `text[-160]/sms`.
+For example, a text message with a 160 character limit (max 160 char) can be encoded as follows: `s[-160]/sms`.
 That's right - negative values are interpreted as "up to".
-The 0 value is interpreted as "unlimited", so `float[0]` is an array of unlimited (within reason!) length.
+The 0 value is interpreted as "unlimited", so `f[0]` is an array of unlimited (within reason!) length.

 Supported Types
 -------

-- binary - byte array
+- x - binary byte array
-- text - string
+- s - text string
-- float - float64
+- f - float64
-- int - int64
+- i - int64
-- bool
+- b - bool
-- binary\[] - byte array with given length limits
+- x\[] - byte array with given length limits
-- text\[] - string with given length limits
+- s\[] - string with given length limits
-- float\[]
+- f\[]
-- int\[]
+- i\[]

 Usage
 -------